Committees and Groups

 Mom’s Connection Group

-The First Parish Mom’s Night Out (FP MNO) group connects mothers in friendly and fun ways and meets monthly.
-The FP MNO group provides a forum for sharing wisdom and inspiration for raising children and meaningful living, and serves as a subset of the Women’s Parish Association (WPA) in an effort to weave multiple generations of women at First Parish.
-In addition to our casual get-togethers, we are organizing hikes, group music outings, yoga, cooking demos and more.
-Bring your ideas and enthusiasm to MNO!
-For information about MNO get-togethers, events and activities, contact Melissa or Val.
+The First Parish Mom’s Connection Group brings mothers together in friendly and fun ways and meets throughout the year.
+The group provides a forum for sharing wisdom and support as we raise our families during ever-changing times, as well as inspiration for meaningful living.
+It serves as a subset of the Women’s Parish Association (WPA) in an effort to weave together multiple generations of women at First Parish.
+In addition to our casual get-togethers, we organize activities such as hikes, group music outings, yoga, cooking demos, and more.
+Bring your ideas and enthusiasm to the group!
+For information about get-togethers, events, and activities, contact Dana or Jen.

 Women’s A.M./P.M.
 Book Group